The size of truth in Shakespeare, Molière, and TV.

-The Commedia Workshop is an intensive acting class that engages the physical life of each actor in the pursuit of expanding range of expression.
-The class will explore the influence of Commedia in Shakespeare and television.
-Mask work will lead to Shakespeare’s heightened comic characters then on to the stock characters of TV and film.
+The Commedia Program is an intensive acting workshop that engages the physical life of each actor in the pursuit of expanding range of expression.
+The class will explore the influence of Commedia in Shakespeare, Molière and television.
+Mask work will lead to Molière’s heightened comic characters then onto the stock characters of TV and film.

 "Everyone should study abroad, actors especially.
 How can we pretend to be people if we haven't been a person?
 Living and learning in a foreign country is so important in creating a well-rounded person and actor, especially with Commedia.
 What better place to learn about it but in Italy?"

 Florence, Summer 2016

 Through practicing the art of Commedia dell’Arte, learn why Italy has long considered the actor to be at the center of dramatic creation.
 You will become a part of this Italian tradition stretching from the Middle Ages to the present-day work of Dario Fo and Roberto Benigni.

 Delve into the mask work of commedia dell’ arte in order to liberate spontaneity, physical presence, and a sense of play.
 In recreating the crude as well as the subtle roots of commedia, you will work toward combining popular theatre with social commentary, stock characters with a sense of self, and the absurd with daily dramatic life.